cazanelena/week1-server-elena-issy-dylan-george/README.md

-## Paranormal Activity Newsboard Readme
+## Paranormal Activity Newsboard readMe

 The Paranormal Activity Newsboard is a web application that allows users to submit and view paranormal experiences.
 It is built using Node.js and the Express framework.